davebenson/doom4-walkthrough/README.md

 Then 2?
 Hell Knights and a Summoner.

 Grab the Auto-Map, pull the Classic Map Doom Lever, and grab the Yellow Skull.

+The Classic Map "Doom - House of Pain" is SECRET 11.3.
+Go back outside this room and down a hall to an area that looks funky on the map.

 This will trigger the teleporter to open, and you can take it to return to the central room you started in.